 If you have more time, I would recommend you check out the Harushika Sake Brewery store.
 You can try various different kinds of sake, and even take the cup home as a souvenir.
 After that, make your way back to Osaka – we’re staying there the next day, and exploring some other popular city sights!

 Since Osaka is a pretty huge city, there’s no way you can cover all the popular sights in one day.
 But two just might be enough – this day we’re heading to the northern part of the town, which we didn’t get a chance to explore on day one.

 First thing’s first – head to Osaka’s most famous tourist attraction, the Osaka Castle.
 The famous building lies on a tiny island in the middle of the city, surrounded by a moat.
 The castle ground feature a gorgeous garden, with cherry blossoms, open-air theatres and manicured lawns.
-And there’s also a museum inside a castle, so feel free to tour it if you like.
+And there’s also a museum inside the Osaka castle, so feel free to tour it if you like.

-After you’ve explored the entire castle grounds (including the charming Hōkoku Shrine), head to Osaka Museum of History.
-It is a couple minutes away from the southwestern part of the castle grounds, and it features a permanent exhibition on Osaka’s history, from ancient times until today.
+After you’ve explored the entire Osaka castle grounds (including the charming Hōkoku Shrine), head to Osaka Museum of History.
+It is a couple minutes away from the southwestern part of the Osaka castle grounds, and it features a permanent exhibition on Osaka’s history, from ancient times until today.
 If you want to learn more about this amazing city, it’s definitely worth your time.

 From there, you can go to Nakanoshima Rose Garden.
 This is Osaka’s first public park, which was founded in 1891.
 It features a stunning rose garden, a library and a ceramics museum.
 But you can just walk around the park and enjoy the greenery in the middle of this busy town.